top of page

 We Support

-• Affordable and multifamily housing • Transforming public safety • Municipal broadband
+• Affordable and multifamily housing • Refocusing public safety • Municipal broadband

-A flourishing tree canopy • Municipal broadband • Free or reduced MBTA fares
+A flourishing tree canopy • Free or reduced bus fares

-• Better sidewalks, bike paths, and bus lanes • Building back our favorite local stores
+• Better sidewalks, bike paths, and bus lanes • Fighting for a better MBTA

-• Tenants' right to legal counsel • Universal Day Care Gear for EMTs and Firefighters •
+• Tenants' right to legal counsel • Universal PreK & Day Care Gear for EMTs and Firefighters •

 Growing up, Burhan shared a three-bedroom house with eleven people.
 He has been racially profiled by the police and also worked with them as an EMT.
 He understands the complexity of the issues we face and the bold action we need.